mellesies/thomas-core/README.md

 # dtype: float64
 ```

-For details have a look at the code or use pydoc.
+For details have a look at the notebooks, code or use pydoc.